drakewilcox/point-never/README.md

 ## Installation/Setup

 ## Support and Contact Details
 _Have a bug or an issue with this application?
-[Open a new issue](https://github.com/dustatron/quality-survey-time/issues) here on GitHub._
+[Open a new issue](https://github.com/drakewilcox/point-never/issues) here on GitHub._

 ## Technologies Used
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * Components Diagram made with [Draw IO](https://draw.io/).
-* Photo by Joanna Kosinska on Unsplash

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)